Season of Splits: 10 Celebrity Couples Who Broke Up This Summer

 Aaron Rodgers and Olivia Munn

-After three years of dating, the Rodgers and Munn amicably split in April.
+After three years of dating, Rodgers and Munn amicably split in April.
 The breakup came two months after the couple, who began dating at the end of 2014, sparked engagement rumors when the actress was spotted out with a diamond sparkler on her ring finger.

-According to a source for People, the couple “remains close friends and wish nothing but the best for each other moving forward.”
+According to a source for People, they “remain close friends and wish nothing but the best for each other moving forward.”

 Photo: